tmoens/zfm-documentation/zf-deployment-docs/docs/InitialDeployment.md

 #### Linux user

-You already created Linux user "dbbackups" to perform your backups.
+You already created Linux user "dbbackup" to perform your backups.
 Create a ssh key for this user (to allow rsync of backups to another server using ssh).

 #### Remote Host

-On some "backup" host that is geographically separate from your database host, create a user and include the public key for "dbbackups" in that user's .ssh/authorized_keys file.
+On some "backup" host that is geographically separate from your database host, create a user and include the public key for "dbbackup" in that user's .ssh/authorized_keys file.
 This enables rsync from the database host to the backup host.